A pipeline for searching and fitting instrumental glitches in LISA data: Time delay interferometry, glitches, Massive black hole binaries and noise models

 \subsection{Waveform model for Massive Black Hole Binaries}

 To model the full inspiral-merger-ringdown signal of a MBHB, we use the PhenomHM \cite{London:2017bcn} waveform model from the BBHx software package~\cite{michael_katz_2023_7705496}.
 This is an analytic frequency-domain model for quasi-circular and spin-aligned binaries that includes harmonics beyond the dominant $(2,2)$ mode.
 The contribution of these harmonics increases with the asymmetry of the system (i.e., unequal mass ratios) and the magnitude of the spins.
-We expect it to be possible to observe large mass ratios and highly spinning MBHBs with LISA~\cite{Toubiana:2021iuw,Barausse:2020mdt}.
-Not including higher harmonics could result in severe biases~\cite{Pitte:2023ltw}.
+We do expect it to be possible to observe large mass ratio and highly spinning MBHBs with LISA~\cite{Toubiana:2021iuw,Barausse:2020mdt}, and not including higher harmonics could result in severe biases~\cite{Pitte:2023ltw}.
 The GW signal of an MBHB, for the spin-aligned case, depends on 11 parameters $\theta = \{M_t, q, a_1, a_2, d_L, \varphi_{ref}, \iota, \lambda_d, \beta_d, \psi, t_{ref}\}$.
-They can be split as: \begin{itemize} \item \textit{Intrinsic Parameters:} \begin{itemize} \item $m_1$ is the mass of the first black hole and $m_2$ of the second, with $m_2\leq m_1$. \item \(a_1, a_2\): dimensionless spin magnitudes of the two black holes, aligned or anti-aligned with the orbital angular momentum. \end{itemize} \item \textit{Extrinsic Parameters:} \begin{itemize} \item $d_L$: luminosity distance to the source, scaling the amplitude of the GW signal. \item $\varphi_{ref}$: reference phase at the merger. \item \(\iota\): inclination, the angle between the orbital angular momentum and the line of sight, affecting the observed amplitude of higher-order modes. \item \(\lambda_d, \beta_d\): ecliptic longitude and latitude, describing the sky location of the source in the (LISA) detector reference frame. \item $\psi$: polarization angle of the waveform, affecting the projection of the signal onto the detector. \item $t_{ref}$: reference time marking a characteristic point in the binary coalescence, such as the merger. \end{itemize} \end{itemize} All extrinsic parameters discussed here are defined relative to the LISA constellation reference frame.
+They can be split as: \begin{itemize} \item \textit{Intrinsic Parameters:} \begin{itemize} \item $m_1$ is the mass of the first black hole and $m_2$ of the second, with $m_2\leq m_1$.
+We express the masses as dimensionless multiples of the solar mass $\rm M_{\odot}$. \item \(a_1, a_2\): dimensionless spin magnitudes of the two black holes, aligned or anti-aligned with the orbital angular momentum. \end{itemize} \item \textit{Extrinsic Parameters:} \begin{itemize} \item $d_L$: luminosity distance to the source, scaling the amplitude of the GW signal. \item $\varphi_{ref}$: reference phase at the merger. \item \(\iota\): inclination, the angle between the orbital angular momentum and the line of sight, affecting the observed amplitude of higher-order modes. \item \(\lambda_d, \beta_d\): ecliptic longitude and latitude, describing the sky location of the source in the (LISA) detector reference frame. \item $\psi$: polarisation angle of the waveform, affecting the projection of the signal onto the detector. \item $t_{ref}$: reference time marking a characteristic point in the binary coalescence, such as the merger. \end{itemize} \end{itemize} All extrinsic parameters discussed here are defined relative to the LISA constellation reference frame.
 We also introduce the total mass $M_t = m_1 + m_2$ and the mass ratio $q = m_2/m_1 \leq 1$. \\

 The frequency-domain, source-frame waveform is expressed as \cite{marsat2018fourierdomainmodulationsdelaysgravitationalwave,Marsat_2021}:

 where \((l,m)\) represent the harmonic mode indices.
 The TDI variables are obtained as